makrai/notes/hu2106-lora-low-rank-adapter.md

   reduces the sequence length available to process a downstream task, which we suspect makes tuning the prompt less performant compared to other methods
   * we study task performance in Section 5

+# 4 Our method

+* The principles outlined here apply to any dense layers in deep models, though we only focus on certain weights in Transformer language models

+## 4.1 Low-rank-parametrized update matrices

+* We scale ∆Wx by α/r, where α is a constant in r
+  * When optimizing with Adam, tuning α is roughly the same as tuning the learning rate if we scale the initialization appropriately
+  * we simply set α to the first r we try and do not tune it
+  * This scaling helps to reduce the need to retune hyperparameters when we vary r (Yang & Hu, 2021)

 # 6 Related works